How to convert design to React code3 min read

 Step 2: Code mode – Pick any component, get code

-Select any element in the design and the code will appear in the bottom of the code panel, you can select HTML, React, or Vue code.
+Select any element in the design and the code will appear at the bottom of the code panel, don’t forget to select React code.

 More on the code you get: